 Skopelos, a lush and enchanting island in the Northern Sporades, is known for its green landscapes, traditional villages, and crystal-clear beaches.
 Often called the “Green on Blue” island, Skopelos is covered in pine forests that stretch down to meet the turquoise waters, creating a striking natural contrast.
 It’s an ideal destination for those seeking a relaxed, authentic Greek experience with beautiful scenery, charming architecture, and warm hospitality.
-The island gained international fame as a filming location for the movie Mamma Mia!, with notable sites like the Agios Ioannis Chapel, which has become a popular attraction for its dramatic cliffside location and breathtaking sea views.
+The island gained international fame as a filming location for the movie Mamma Mia!, with notable sites such as the Agios Ioannis Chapel, which has become a popular attraction for its dramatic cliffside setting and breathtaking sea views.

 The island’s main town, Skopelos Town, is a maze of narrow cobbled streets, whitewashed houses with red-tiled roofs, and vibrant bougainvillaea.
 The town is also known for its well-preserved traditional architecture and numerous small chapels.
 At the heart of Skopelos Town, visitors can explore artisan shops, cosy cafes, and tavernas that serve the island’s unique local dishes.